 - Signs of high calcium levels like weakness, confusion, feeling tired, headache, upset stomach and throwing up, constipation, or bone pain.

 - Fever or chills.

-- Very bad and sometimes deadly bowel problems like bleeding, swelling, and tearing have happened with this drug.
+- Very bad bowel problems like bleeding, swelling, and tearing have happened with this drug.
+Sometimes, this has been deadly.
 Most people who had these problems were also taking sorbitol.
-The chance of these problems may be raised if you have low blood volume, kidney disease, or if you have ever had bowel disease or surgery.
-Call your doctor right away if you have black, tarry, or bloody stools; hard stools (constipation); belly pain; swelling of the stomach; or throwing up blood or throw up that looks like coffee grounds.
+The chance of these problems may be raised if your child has low blood volume, kidney disease, or if your child has ever had bowel disease or surgery.
+Call the doctor right away if your child has black, tarry, or bloody stools; constipation; stomach pain; swelling of the stomach; or throwing up blood or throw up that looks like coffee grounds.

 - Upset stomach or throwing up.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.